gregorias/coop.nvim/README.md

 ---@param ... ...
 The arguments to pass to the task function.
 ---@return any ...
 The results of the task function.
 M.shield = function(tf, ...) end

+--- Creates a task function that times out after the given duration.
+---
+--- If no timeout is taking place, `timeout(duration, tf, ...)` is equivalent to `tf(...)`.
+---
+--- If a timeout happens, `timeout` throws `error("timeout")`.
+---
+--- If the returned task function is cancelled, so is the wrapped task function.
+---
+---@async
+---@param duration integer The duration in milliseconds.
+---@param tf async function The task function to run.
+---@param ... ...
+The arguments to pass to the task function.
+---@return ... ...
+The results of the task function.
+M.timeout = function(duration, tf, ...) end
 ```

 </details>